-Jon: the property could be sold to a private power producer, rather than being operated by the town, this analysis intends to show how much the land is worth.
+Jon: the property could be sold to a private power producer, not the town, this analysis intends to show how much the land is worth.

 Comment: preference for the Town to retain control of the land.

 Our research is to help Selectmen decide whether to lease or sell the property to reach the maximum revenue.